arbor-sim/arbor/doc/python/decor.rst

     .. method:: paint(region, Vm=None, cm=None, rL=None, tempK=None)

         Set cable properties on a region.
 A property ``v`` is given as a float or a string.
-In the latter ``v`` will be interpreted as an inhomogeneous expression.
+In the latter, ``v`` will be interpreted as an inhomogeneous expression.

         :param str region: description of the region.